James Longstreet: July 3

 Lee did not change his mind, and Longstreet relented.
 The final plan called for an artillery barrage by 170 cannon under Alexander.
 Then, the three brigades under Pickett and the four brigades in the division of Henry Heth, temporarily commanded by Brigadier General J. Johnston Pettigrew, positioned to Pickett's left, would lead the attack.
 Two brigades from William Dorsey Pender's division, temporarily commanded by Brigadier General Isaac R. Trimble, would fill in as support behind Pettigrew.
 Two brigades from R.H.
 Anderson's division were to support Pickett's right flank.
 Despite his vocal disapproval of the plan and although most of the units came from A.P.
 Hill's corps, Lee designated Longstreet to lead the attack.
 Longstreet dutifully saw to the positioning of Pickett's men.
 General Pickett placed the brigades of Garnett and Brigadier General James L. Kemper in front with Armistead behind them in support.
 However, Longstreet neglected to adequately check on Pettigrew's division.
 Pettigrew had never commanded a division before, and the division which he had just been appointed to lead had suffered one-third casualties in the fighting on July 1.
 His men were positioned behind Pickett's lines, leaving Pickett vulnerable, and the troops on his far left were dangerously exposed.
 Longstreet and Hill still had a tense relationship, which may have played a role in Longstreet not carefully overseeing Hill's troops.
 Hill was with Lee and Longstreet throughout much of the morning, but wrote after the battle that he had ordered his men to report to Longstreet, implying that he felt he was not responsible for arranging them.

 During preparations for the attack, Longstreet began to agonize over the assault.
 He attempted to pass the responsibility for launching Pickett's division to Alexander.
 The artillery bombardment began at about 1 P.M.
-Union batteries responded, and the two sides fired back and forth at each other for about one hour and forty minutes.
+Union batteries responded, and the two sides fired back and forth for about one hour and forty minutes.
 When the time came to actually order Pickett forward, Longstreet could only nod in assent, unable to verbalize the order, thus beginning the assault known as Pickett's Charge.
 Beginning at about 3 P.M., Confederate troops marched towards the Union positions.
 As Longstreet had anticipated, the attack was a complete disaster.
-The Confederates were easily cut down, and the assaulting units suffered massive casualties.
+The assaulting units suffered massive casualties.
 Pettigrew and Trimble were wounded.
 Pickett's first two brigades were severely mauled.
 Kemper was wounded and Garnett was killed.
 Armistead's brigade briefly breached the stone wall that marked Hancock's lines, where Armistead fell mortally wounded, but the brigade was repulsed.
 To his men, Lee said, "It is all my fault."
 According to two of Longstreet's staff officers, Lee subsequently expressed regret for not taking Longstreet's advice.
 On July 4, the Confederate army began its retreat from Gettysburg.
 Hampered by rain, the bulk of the army finally made it across the Potomac River on the night of July 13–14.